-Create a Dataflow (Gen2) in Microsoft Fabric
+Create and use Dataflows (Gen2) in Microsoft Fabric

 In Microsoft Fabric, Dataflows (Gen2) connect to various data sources and perform transformations in Power Query Online.
 They can then be used in Data Pipelines to ingest data into a lakehouse or other analytical store, or to define a dataset for a Power BI report.